1. Where will I live as a student?

-First-year students may be assigned to a single or a double room.
-All first year students will complete a Housing and Dining Application online.
+All first-year students will complete a Housing and Dining Application, coming soon.
 Based on this form, our office will place students with a roommate into one of the six first-year residence halls: Babcock, Bostwick, Collins, Johnson, Luter or South.
 Residence hall room assignments are made randomly.

-Visit the RLH site to look through each floor plan and pictures of typical rooms.
+You may look through each floor plan and view pictures of typical rooms here.

-Info about what you can and cannot have in your room can be found on the RLH residence hall safety page.
+More info about what you can and cannot have in your room can be found here.

 Residence Halls open on August 21.
 Students participating in Pre-Orientation programs, band, athletics or another approved group, will receive instructions from that program.

 7. What are the advantages of living on campus?

 Aside from the short commute to class every morning, living in Wake Forest’s residence halls has many advantages and places you in the center of the collegiate experience.
 You will be surrounded by a trained staff of helpful and caring resident advisers and a graduate hall director.
 The staff is available at all hours to answer your questions, provide support and create a safe and fun atmosphere.